elisemoe/FLL-Team-Resources/README.md

 * Learn about design strategies and types of attachments
 * Prototype attachments and robot components
 * Work with the strategy team to decide what challenges to work on (as soon as the competition is released)
-* Design the robot and attachments
+* Use the [engineering design process](/Build/engineering-design-process.md) to plan the robot and attachments
 * Get feedback from the team
 * Re-design the robot
+* Asses the deisgn using the [rubric](/Build/robot-design-rubric.md)
 * Build!
 * Complete the [port diagram worksheet](/robot-port-diagram-worksheet.md)
 * Drop test, straight test, motor matching